poteto/ember-changeset/README.md

 ## Updates

-We have released a v2.0.0-beta.
+We have released `v2.0.0-beta`.
 This includes a solution for deeply nested sets with one big caveat.
 Some history - Post v1.3.0, there was an elegant solution proposed and implemented for deeply nested sets - e.g. `changeset.set('profile.name', 'myname')`.
 However, this caused many issues and was reverted in v2.0.0-beta.
 Since `ember-changeset` relies on [Proxy](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) like behaviour, we are able to trap `changeset.set(...` and properly handle nested sets.
 This, however, is a problem in templates where `mut changeset.profile.name` is implicitly `set(changeset, 'profile.name')`, thus subverting our trap.
 This is the caveat with the v2.0.0-beta release.
 Although it is an improvement over v1.3.0 and should be 1-1 behaviour if you are setting at a single level - e.g. `mut changeset.name` -, nested setters don't have an ideal solution.
-So we are releasing v2.0.0-beta with this caveat and adding a `changeset-set` helper to use in templates.
+So we are releasing v2.0.0-beta with this caveat and adding a `changeset-set` template helper.
 This is a work in progress.

 ## Philosophy